We Don’t Carry #LivesNotKnives

 Knife crime is any crime that involves a knife or sharp instrument.
 Offences with a knife can include threatening people, a robbery or burglary, a murder or assault.
 Simply carrying a knife – even if you haven’t used it – is also considered a crime.

 If you carry a knife your future is at risk.
-Did you know that young people who carry a weapon are more likely to be hospitalised with an injury caused by violence?
-And there’s no ‘safe place’ to stab someone either.
+Did you know that young people who carry a weapon are 3 times more likely to be hospitalised with an injury caused by violence?
 Any stab can be fatal and the consequences you could face with the police will be just as severe.

-You may feel like you need to carry because of the places you go or people you hang out with, but according to statistics 99% of young people in England and Wales are living knife free today.
+You may feel like you need to carry because of the places you go or the people you hang out with, but according to statistics 96% of young people in England and Wales are living knife free today.

 #KnifeFree – Kamakaze and Jake’s story